Basicprogrammer10/connorcode-writing/programming/adding-admonitions.md

 </div>

 The only 'problem' was that I was repeating a lot of CSS for each color.
-So I looked into SCSS [Minins][scss-mixins].
+So I looked into SCSS [Mixins][scss-mixins].
 These let you define reusable CSS code and then call upon it with parameters.

 This is the SCSS I ended up with.
 See it in context on GitHub [here][final-code-context].